 John G. Tower Center Student Fellowships provide a gateway for students to pursue work in politics and government.
 Undergraduate Fellows collaborate closely with faculty to develop research projects that either become published or presented for faculty or professional review.
 Learn More

-The Tower Center Scholars Program, a new academic initiative, will bring together students from all schools at SMU to participate in an interdisciplinary program, merging each student's chosen field of study with the study of national and international politics, culture and economics.
+The Tower Scholars Program, a new academic initiative, will bring together students from all schools at SMU to participate in an interdisciplinary program, merging each student's chosen field of study with the study of national and international politics, culture and economics.
 Students will take courses designed to help them develop the skills they will need to fulfill leadership roles.

 Learn more about the Tower Scholars Program: